 Depending on what you still need help with, you can hire a developmental editor to ensure that your story structure is in good shape, or you can hire a copy editor to help correct and refine sentence structure and grammar.
 Remember: The better shape your book is in, the better your reviews, the higher chance readers will recommend your book to their friends, and the more copies you’ll sell.

 You can probably get personal recommendations for editors from your author friends, critique partners, or writing group.
 If you can’t find a reputable editor accepting new clients this way, C.S.
-Lakin provides great advice on finding the right copy editor for a book here.
+Lakin provides great advice on finding the right copy editor for a book.

 Step #5: Research your target audience